brainomite/app-academy-chrome-tab/README.md

 };
 ```

-4. The Lambda function will make another request to the GH servers, varifying our identity using the private_key and sending the client back the actual API token.
+4. The Lambda function will make another request to the GH servers, verifying our identity using the private_key and sending the client back the actual API token.
 5. This token is then passed to the curriculum middleware to get the daily curriculum.
 6. Using settings in the `util\settings.js` file and the given day from the AA API, we make a request to GH's API again requesting the readme with today's content.
 7. Then using a functional pipe, we apply a number of regex functions to the readme to parse it for today's content.